 You can read our article here which compares self-employment to having a limited company.

-Here, we show 2 examples based on the tax rates of 2020/21 of how much tax you could save.
-Example 1 is the minimum you could save, while Example 2 shows how you can organise your tax affairs to significantly increase the tax saving.
+Here, we show 2 examples based on the tax rates of 2023/24 of how much tax you could save.

 Example 1: Single director/shareholder, takes all cash from the company for personal use

-As you can see below, having a limited company would save her over £1,000 once the additional accountancy costs are taken into account.
+As you can see below, having a limited company would save her £1,500 once the additional accountancy costs are taken into account.
 She could also save another £500 – £1,000 in tax by using tax free benefits only available to companies.

-Deirdre has taken all the profits from the company as salary and dividends.
-If she has children, she won’t be able to keep any Child Benefit because once personal income goes over £60,000, you are not entitled to any Child Benefit payments.
+If she has children, she’ll be able to keep most of her Child Benefit with the limited company.
+However, if she was self-employed, she would have to repay it all via her tax return, because once personal income goes over £60,000, you are not entitled to any Child Benefit payments.

 Company | Self-employed | |